Staff

 Jason Switner

 Jason has been wordsmithing professionally since 2002.
 He has a BA in English from the University of Alberta and a Broadcasting Diploma from NAIT, supplemented with professional development courses in editing and proofreading.
-He was a proofreader at the Edmonton Journal for six years, a creative writer at Rogers Broadcasting Alberta North for five, and has worked with Susan as a dedicated copy writer/editor for almost 20 years.
-Jason is excited to apply his skills to the pages of Nature Alberta Magazine to bring you a publication that is as informative and accurate as it is enjoyable.
-If you have an idea or article you would like to contribute to the magazine, please feel free to contact him.
+He was a proofreader at the Edmonton Journal for six years, a creative writer at Rogers Broadcasting Alberta North for five, and has worked with Susan as a dedicated copy writer/editor for over 20 years.
+Jason enjoys applying his skills to the pages of Nature Alberta Magazine to bring you a publication that is as informative and accurate as it is enjoyable.
+He also pitches in with our other forward-facing communications, including Nature Kids Guidebooks, social media, and e-news, and has been known to emcee the occasional 50th anniversary celebration.

 Join our Team!